Electrical Safety Policy

 - Commercial bribery or bribery of a government official or other violation of anti-corruption laws; or

 - Improper payment schemes such as employees or Directors of ECC seeking or accepting from, paying or offering to, suppliers or business partners, kickbacks or gifts intended to or which may appear to influence business judgment.

-ECC’s Whistle-blowing Policy is intended to encourage and enable employees and partners in business to raise serious concerns within the company.
+Whistle-blowing Policy is intended to encourage and enable employees and partners in business to raise serious concerns within the Company.

-The ECC Whistle-blowing Policy identifies who could be whistleblowers, laying down the matters that are reportable hereunder, the procedures for whistle blowing, as well as their rights and responsibilities under the said policy.
+The Whistle-blowing Policy identifies who could be whistleblowers, laying down the matters that are reportable hereunder, the procedures for whistle-blowing, as well as their rights and responsibilities under the said policy.

 Mail: 2F SMITS Corporate Center, 155 EDSA Brgy.
 Wack Wack, Mandaluyong City, Philippines

 Gifts and Gratuity Policy